Green Bean Casserole

 Step-by-step instructions

-1. Adjust an oven rack to the middle position and preheat oven to 425 degrees.
-To make the topping, in a food processor or blender, pulse bread, butter, salt, and pepper until coarse crumbs form (about 10 pulses).
+1. Adjust an oven rack to the middle position and preheat oven to 425 degrees F. To make the topping, in a food processor or blender, pulse bread, butter, salt, and pepper until coarse crumbs form (about 10 pulses).
 Transfer to a large bowl.
 Add fried onions and toss to combine.

 Breadcrumbs in a food processor.

 1. In a Dutch oven or stock pot, bring 4 quarts water and 2 tablespoons salt to boil.
 Fill a large bowl with ice water.
-Add green beans and cook until bright green and tender-crisp, about 6 minutes.
-Drain in colander and immediately transfer to ice water.
+Add fresh green beans and cook until bright green and tender-crisp, about 6 minutes.
+Drain in a colander and immediately transfer to ice water.
 Spread on paper towels to dry.

 Green beans in a sliver colander.